the-the-1/bloxstrap-with-multi-instance-launching/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+> The only official places to download Bloxstrap are this GitHub repository and [~~bloxstraplabs.com~~](https://bloxstraplabs.com) (**Website version does not have multi instance launching**).
 Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">
     <img src="https://github.com/pizzaboxer/bloxstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="420">